rubybib/rubybib.org/index.md

 ### Software Engineering

 * T. Poncelet, and L. Vigneron. **[The Phenomenal Gem - Putting Features as a Service on Rails](http://phenomenal-gem.com)**.
 Master's thesis, Université Catholique de Louvain, 2012.

+* S. Günther, and M. Fischer. **[Metaprogramming in Ruby - A Pattern Catalog](http://www.hillside.net/plop/2010/papers/ACMVersions/papers/gunther-1.pdf)**.
+In Proceedings of the 17th Conference on Pattern Languages of Programs, 2010.

+* S. Günther, and T. Cleenewerck. **[Design Principles for Internal Domain-Specific Languages: A Pattern Catalog Illustrated by Ruby](http://www.hillside.net/plop/2010/papers/ACMVersions/papers/gunther-2.pdf)**.
+In Proceedings of the 17th Conference on Pattern Languages of Programs, 2010.

 ### Security